MoonStorm/Ninject.Extensions.UnitOfWork/README.md

-Extension for unit-of-work pattern for non-web applications.
+Extension that enables the usage of unit-of-work patterns in non-web applications.
+You could look at this as being the equivalent of InRequestScope from web environments in console applications and services.
-The scopes are kept consistent across async calls and tasks.
+The unit-of-work scopes are kept consistent across async calls and tasks.

 #### Setup:
     _kernel.Bind<IService>().To<Service>().InUnitOfWorkScope();